-As the entire project site contains habitat determined to constitute ESHA (with the exception of approximately 1.4-acres of brushing required for fire protection for an off-site residence), the construction of a single family residence anywhere on the property will result in the loss of ESHA within the areas of the building pad, graded slopes, driveway, and required fuel modification.
-Additionally, removal of habitat area for such residential development and the presence of human activity on the site will result in impacts to the ESHA that will remain on the site through habitat fragmentation and disturbance through noise, lighting, and other impacts.
+As much of the project site contains habitat determined to constitute ESHA (all of the site is ESHA with the exception of the areas of the existing access road segment, the trail that predated the effectiveness of the Coastal Act, the areas within the 200 foot brush clearance radius for the neighboring property to the north, and the area of the water tank pad and power pole), the construction of a single family residence anywhere on the property will result in the loss of ESHA for construction of the structures, driveway, and required fuel modification, at a minimum.
+Additionally, removal of habitat area for such residential development and the presence of human activity on the site will result in impacts to the ESHA by habitat fragmentation and disturbance through noise, lighting, and other impacts.
 The only alternative that could avoid these impacts would be the "no project" alternative.
 However, as discussed above, the "no project" alternative is not considered feasible as it would not afford the applicant a reasonable economic use of the property.
-Other alternatives considered include siting the proposed development in different areas of the property, different sizes and designs of the proposed structures.
+Other alternatives considered include siting the proposed development in different areas of the property, and utilizing different sizes and designs for the proposed structures.